zentrocdot/LazyImageUpscaler/README.md

 ## Preface

-<p align="justify">The <i>Lazy Image Upscaler</i> is a web user interface for the upscaling of images.
-The upscaling is done using machine learning methods using pretrained models.
+<p align="justify">The <i>Lazy Image Upscaler</i> is a web user interface for the upscaling
+of images.
+At the moment the <i>Lazy Image Upscaler</i> offers two possibilities to upscale image.
+One can use standard methods from OpenCV to upscale images.
+References say that this is not working well.
+My experience is different to this statement.
+From my point of view the results using these standard methods are sufficient for most cases.
+The second method is using OpenCV and Machine Learning.
+Then the upscaling is done using machine learning methods using pretrained models.
 To be able to work with the web user interface, minimum one pretrained .pb model is required.
 At OpenCV one can find the links for downloading such pretrained models [1].
-These pretrained models can also be found in [2-5].
-The current version of the Lazy Image Upscaler is the inital version for the web user interface.</p>
+These pretrained models can also be found in [2-5]. </p>

 ## Installation